 CONS

-Floorboards should be over-boarded with 6mm ply before fitting.
+Floorboards should be over-boarded with 6mm ply prior to fitting.

-Special cleaners/sealers are needed to keep the lacquer in top condition.
+Special cleaners / sealers needed to keep the lacquer in top condition.

 Typical price for 4m2 bathroom floor (supply & fit including over-boarding with 6mm ply) – £260